Information about a licence or certificate in swimming pool building. Use the menu on this page to find what you need.

 HBC cover, which used to be called ‘home warranty insurance’, protects homeowners as a last resort if you cannot complete building work or fix defects.

-Insolvency
+Insolvency matters

-Current external administration
+Current bankruptcy and external administration

 Bankruptcy or external administration within three years